 That is pretty much the definition of freeform pool design right here.
 A wonderful design that overlooks a beautiful view of the channel.
 This pool also has excellent coping around the perimeter with a draining system and design that allows the pool to be filled to the brim, giving the overflow look.

-Lots of curves in this smaller residential pool.
+Lots of curves in this smaller residential pool I built a few years ago.
 The small waterfall and separate spa area help create many individual hangout spaces that make the pool area seem bigger than it actually is.

 A great infinity edge pool overlooking the lake in Reynolds, Georgia.
 The water flows into a lower pool where folks can also hang out and take in the beautiful views.
 This pool also has a great beach entry.
 Please take a look at my infinity pool design guide for more inspiration.